nickjourjine/cheap-ultrasonic-speaker/README.md

 into the Terminal.

-4. I suggest playing around with this while recording the playback using a microphone set at a distance that approximately matches the distance from the microphone to the vocalizing animal at the time of the recording.
-Change the gain on the amplifier (hence the loudness of the playback) by turning the screw marked "VOL", but note that this screw is EXTREMELY sensitive.
+4. I suggest playing around with these while recording the speaker output using an ultrasonic microphone.
+You might consider setting the microphone at a distance from the speaker that matches the distance from the microphone to the vocalizing animal at the time of the recording.
+This will allow you to (approximately) match the loudness of the call to the loudness of the vocalizing animal.
+To change loudness, change the gain on the amplifier by turning the screw marked "VOL", but note that this screw is **EXTREMELY** sensitive.
 Be careful not to blow out your speaker.
-Tune the gain until the amplitude of the playback call matches that for the original audio.
-Depending on your needs, this match can be approximate.
-Here's an example of what that might look like:
+Here's an example of what a testing setup with microphone might look like:

 ![playback test with mic](images/speaker_with_ultrasonic_mic.jpg)

-5. Repeat 1-4 for as many files as you need for playback.

-6. Now you should be ready to package everything in a more stable arrangement.
-Depending on your needs, this could involve soldering the wires to the speaker instead of using alligator clips, putting everything in a plastic case, etc. I have used the setup below in the field to play back mouse ultrasonic calls into boxes containing groups of mice:
+6. Once you have the files you want to play back calibrated to the loudness you want, you're ready to package the speaker in a more stable arrangement.
+Depending on your needs, this could involve soldering the wires to the speaker instead of using alligator clips, putting everything in a plastic case, etc. For example, the setup below was used to play back ultrasonic mouse calls into boxes containing groups of mice:

 ![Playback setup for mouse nest boxes](images/USV_playback_assembly.png)

 ## Acknowledgements

-Thank you to Ralph Peterson, who was extremely helpful with the assembly and troubleshooting of this system.
+Thank you to Ralph Peterson, who was extremely helpful with assembly and troubleshooting of this system.